Carpathian Mountains: Comparison with the Alps

 The Carpathians, which attain an altitude over 2500 m in only a few places, lack the bold peaks, extensive snowfields, large glaciers, high waterfalls, and numerous large lakes that are common in the Alps.
 The Carpathians at their highest altitude are only as high as the middle region of the Alps, with which they share a common appearance, climate, and flora.

 The Carpathians are separated from the Alps by the Danube, only meeting at the Leitha Mountains at Bratislava.
-The river also separates the Carpathians from the Balkan Mountains at Orșova in Romania.
 The valley of the March and Oder separates the Carpathians from the Silesian and Moravian chains, which belong to the middle wing of the great Central Mountain System of Europe.